-Because people don’t want to believe they are at risk of being harmed, they actively reject information that’s not congruent with the just world belief.
-By attributing fault to the victim not living up to their side of the contract rather than blaming the situation, the situation remains subjectively safe for the onlooker.
+Because people don’t want to believe they’re at risk of harm, they actively reject information that’s incongruent with the just world belief.
+Attributing fault to the victim not living up to their side of the contract keeps the situation subjectively safe for the onlooker.

 An article from the Markkula Center for Applied Ethics shares this story:

-“… Afterwards, they said that the 22-year-old woman was bound to attract attention.
+… Afterwards, they said that the 22-year-old woman was bound to attract attention.
 She was wearing a white lace miniskirt, a green tank top, and no underwear.
 At knife-point, she was kidnapped from a Fort Lauderdale restaurant parking lot by a Georgia drifter and raped twice.
 But a jury showed little sympathy for the victim.
 The accused rapist was acquitted.
-“We all feel she asked for it [by] the way she was dressed,” said the jury foreman.”
+“We all feel she asked for it [by] the way she was dressed,” said the jury foreman.